Breadcrumb

 🍄 MUSHROOM DAY @ THE MUSEUM 🍄

 Join us for a fungi-filled day of discovery at the Museum of Natural History!
-We’ve partnered with the Mushroom Club of Iowa City to celebrate the fascinating world of mushrooms right here in Iowa and beyond.
+We’ve partnered with the Prairie States Mushroom Club to celebrate the fascinating world of mushrooms right here in Iowa and beyond.

 Be the first to explore our brand-new Mushroom Activity Booklet, a foldout zine packed with hands-on fun for all ages.
 Use it to search high and low during an indoor mushroom scavenger hunt, spotting the shrooms tucked into exhibits and dioramas throughout the museum galleries.
 The booklet...